rchipka/wp-export/README.md

 # wp-export

-Export WordPress users or posts tables (works with custom post types) to CSV
+Export WordPress users or posts tables to CSV

 ## What makes it special